 REGUA’s education programme, now embedded into the local school curriculum, teaches students and community groups living within the Guapiaçu basin the importance of protecting the unique and threatened Atlantic Forest and its biodiveristy, through visits to the reserve and our Conservation Centre.
 Our Young Rangers programme provides an opportunity for students to become more actively involved in REGUA.
 More »

 To ensure the long term conservation of the Atlantic Forest and biodiversity of the upper Guapiaçu valley, it is vital we identify the species found here and their ecological requirements.
 REGUA’s objectives include creating a bio-inventory of the species present, encouraging and supporting research projects from both professional and citizen scientists, and publishing scientific papers, systematic species lists, and identifcation guides.
 More »

 Our visitor lodge, built for birders and people interested in natural history, is located beside our wetlands with stunning views across the reserve and easy access to a network of marked trails that can be walked with or without a guide.
 The lodge is full board and equipped to a high standard with 10 en-suite rooms, a swimming pool, and an extensive natural history library.
 We also offer a transfer service to and from Rio de Janeiro located 1.5 hours away.
 More »

-With only 7% of the original forested area remaining, the Atlantic Forest of South America is one of the most threatened ecosystems on Earth!
-REGUA protects over 9,000 hectares of forest and has the opportunity to purchase more land, but we have to act fast as encroaching urbanisation is rapidly increasing land prices.
-Please support REGUA by making a donation now.
+With as little as 7% of the original forested area remaining, the Atlantic Forest of South America is one of the most threatened ecosystems on Earth, but also one the most biodiverse!
+REGUA protects over 11,000 hectares of forest and has the opportunity to purchase more land protect more forest, but we have to act fast as encroaching urbanisation is rapidly increasing land prices.
+Please support REGUA today by making a donation.
 Donate »